AutoRally/AutoRally.github.io/_posts/2016-08-01-autorally-documentation-release.md

 - .stl files for 3D printing
 - .dxf files for fabricating parts.

-Send us pictures of your own AutoRally platforms to be featured on our website!
+Send us pictures of the AutoRally platforms you build to be featured on our website!

-We realize the documentation is not perfect, please contact us if you have any questions or comments.
+Please contact us if you have any questions or comments about the documentation.

 {% include gallery caption="AutoRally platform v1.1" class="full"%}